Knowledge Hub > How to Improve Diversity and Inclusion in Recruitment

 Hiring

 How are applications reviewed and what is the selection process?
-Have you adopted the right screening, interviewing and shortlisting strategies to overcome natural bias?
+Have you adopted the right screening, interview process and shortlisting strategies to overcome natural bias?
 Blind CV screening and structured interviews can help, as can having key strategic benchmarks against which to judge applicants.

-A well-drawn up diversity recruitment plan can help create a workforce that reflects the population in which the business operates, and leverages the widest possible range of experience, knowledge and perspectives.
+A well-designed diversity recruitment plan can help build a workforce that reflects the population.
+It can also use a wide range of experience, knowledge, and perspectives.

 A diverse team can be a real asset to any business

-Recruitment strategies are only part of the solution, and creating an office that clearly takes diversity seriously is also important.
+Recruitment strategies are just one part of the solution.
+Creating an office that values diversity is also important.

 Make sure branding and promotional materials highlight the diverse nature of your team.
 Show potential customers and employees that race, age, disability and religion are no barrier to being a part of your workforce.